Backpacking Is Life · Updated June 2026

 4. Tornado Potato (회오리 감자)

-Spiral-cut potato on a stick, deep-fried and crispy.
-Get it plain with salt or plant-based spices.
-Avoid cheese/bacon toppings!
+Spiral-cut potato on a stick, deep-fried until golden and crispy.
+Get it plain with salt or paprika seasoning and it’s completely vegan.
+Avoid the cheese or bacon topping options.

 100% VEGAN